BrainMappingLab/Functional-territories-of-basal-ganglia/README.md

 # Functional territories of basal ganglia

-This repository holds the official release of connectivity maps of functional territories of the basal ganglia.
+This repository holds the official release of structural connectivity maps of functional territories of the basal ganglia.

 In particular, it contains:
 - functional territories of striatum, subthalamic nucleus and thalamus according to their cortical connectivity.